 All you need to do then, is cut out the pastry, using either a square or round cutter (approx. 1.5inch square) or just use a sharp knife and cut the pastry into squares.
-It would be good to do it with a knife to be honest, as you can then use all the pastry in one go!
-I used a cutter on this occasion and then used the left over pastry to make a giant Eccles cake – simply by piling the pastry bits on top of each other (don’t scrunch together puff pastry, you will lose the layers) rolling it out and filling with sultanas , a knob of butter and a little sprinkle of light brown sugar.
+It would be good to do it with a knife to be honest, as you can then use all the pastry in one go.
+I used a cutter on this occasion and then used the leftover pastry to make a giant Eccles cake.
+I just piled the pastry pieces on top of each other (don’t scrunch together puff pastry as you will lose the precious layers), before rolling it out and filling with a few sultanas, a knob of butter and a little sprinkle of light brown sugar.
 I then sealed the pastry, rolled it flat and brushed the top with a little milk and sprinkled plenty of brown sugar over the top and baked for about 20 minutes until golden brown.

 Back to the canapés.
 Place the pastry pieces onto a baking tray and pop into a preheated oven 220C/425F/Gas 7/200C Fan.
 They take no time at all to bake, so do keep your eye on them.
 I baked mine for about 6-7 minutes until they were golden brown.

 Remove the tray from the oven and allow to cool and then top as desired!

 I piped the cream cheese onto the pastry bed by using a plain nozzle in a disposable piping bag.
 This gave a neater finish, but you can just as easily use a couple of teaspoons or spread it on with a knife.
 Top the cream cheese with a square of smoked salmon and a little sprig of dill.
 Loved these canapes and discovered a new-found love for dill!!

 Creamy Lancashire cheese, *caramelised onion chutney and smoked bacon roll